 Designing the Application Form

-Managing many applicants requires an organised approach to ensure that the process is conducted in an efficient manner and an effective method of doing so is to utilise an online questionnaire (particularly as it can be used to both filter and test candidates).
+Managing many applicants requires an organised approach to ensure that the recruitment process is conducted in an efficient manner and an effective method of doing so is to utilise an online questionnaire (particularly as it can be used to both filter and test candidates).

 This is a self-selecting step (taking out those candidates with low interest in the role) as our research has shown that typically around 40% of applicants will not complete the questionnaire.
 It allows you to select candidates based on their weighted and scored answers, helping you to make select objectively.